 The postal service is spending more than $25 million dollars per year on medical expenses and workers’ compensation costs related to dog bite incidents.
 The average cost per claim was $33,230 in 2016, according to the Insurance Information Institute.
 Meanwhile, the United Parcel Service claims its 66,000 delivery personnel suffer about 900 dog bites per year.

 Carriers Fight Back

 The carriers are fighting back by entering information into handheld computer devices that alert other delivery drivers to the presence of a dog.
 Those entering the information will also indicate the dog’s level of aggression if that information is available.
 The post office and UPS will also refuse to deliver mail or packages in a neighborhood where a dog is reported to be running loose and/or is perceived as a threat.
-The delivery workers are also receiving more training about dealing with aggressive dogs.
+The delivery workers are also receiving more training in dealing with aggressive dogs.

 Another idea is to have drones parachute packages to the delivery destination.

 By law, mail carriers, deliverymen, and others who are required to enter the private property as part of their job description are given an “implied invitation” to enter the premises of the homeowner.
 A worker who is lawfully on the premises within the scope of his or her employment, who is bitten by a dog, can submit a claim for workers’ compensation benefits to provide injured employees with medical and wage replacement benefits.